gliderlabs/cmd/docs/guides/run-api.md

 Setting REPO on recent... done
 ```

 That was it!
-We can now run `recent` via SSH asking it to show changes from the last 2 weeks:
+We can now run `recent` via SSH, asking it to show changes from the last 2 weeks:

 ```sh
 $ ssh alpha.cmd.io recent "4 weeks ago"